gssubha/Passwordless_login/README.md

 Email Service: Gmail SMTP (with App Password)

-🔄 Authentication Flow (How It Works)
+🔄 AUTHENTICATION FLOW (How It Works)

 User lands on the homepage and enters their email address.